rosettatype/design-regression/_posts/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words.md

 sensitivity to typographic presentation might influence their judgments of memory for items set in a less legible font (Sans Forgetica) and how well they identify and remember words.
-We did find that designers’ judgements of memory were influenced more by the legibility of items compared with non-designers.
+We did find that designers’ judgments of memory were influenced more by the legibility of items compared with non-designers.
 However, there was no difference in the accuracy of responses in either group.
 Sans Forgetica items were not easier to remember, as predicted by disfluency theory.